Admission and $10 off at our bookstore

-After the screening director Timothy Greenfield-Sanders, and writer Rachel Eliza Griffiths will discuss Morrison’s impact on the literary canon and our culture.
+After the screening, director Timothy Greenfield-Sanders joins writer Rachel Eliza Griffiths to discuss Morrison’s impact on the literary canon and our culture.

 Timothy Greenfield-Sanders has achieved critical acclaim photographing world leaders and major cultural figures, including presidents, writers, artists, actors and musicians.
 His photographs are in many permanent museum collections including the Museum of Modern Art, the National Portrait Gallery, the Whitney Museum, the Museum of Fine Arts, Houston and the Brooklyn Museum.
 Greenfield-Sanders has produced and directed 13 documentary films including Lou Reed: Rock and Roll Heart (PBS), The Black List (HBO), The Latino List (HBO), The Out List (HBO), About Face: Supermodels Then and Now (HBO), The Boomer List (PBS), The Women’s List (PBS) and The Trans List (HBO).
 He won a Grammy for Lou Reed: Rock and Roll Heart and an NAACP Image Award for The Black List.
 His latest film, Toni Morrison: The Pieces I Am, premiered at Sundance in January 2019, screened in over 200 theaters nationwide, and won Audience and Best Documentary awards at numerous festivals.
 Books on Greenfield-Sanders’ work have been published by Bulfinch, Atria, Luxury and Powerhouse.
 He received his B.A. from Columbia University and his M.F.A. from The American Film Institute.